mhwood/slr_corr/README.md

 ## Repository Overview
 This repository contains the following sub-directories:

 #### pkg
 The pkg directory contains all of the pertinent files required to compile MITgcm with `slr_corr`.
 These files should be placed in the pkg directory of MITgcm in a subdirectory titled `slr_corr`.
 For a complete description of the package, see the README file in the pkg directory.

+#### mods
+The mods directory contains all of the existing MITgcm src or inc files which were modified to implement the `slr_corr` package.
+A summary of the changes to each file has been added in the README so that similar changes can be implemented in various versions of MITgcm.

 #### verification
 The verification directory contains experiments that demonstrate the use of `slr_corr`.
 Instructions for compiling and running each experiment are provided in their respective READMEs.